-The Chiropractic Diplomatic Corps continues to see the struggle Pioneer Chiropractors experience to facilitate the development a chiropractic school in their country.
-In India we were invited as part of a “WHO Healthy City Initiative” by leaders in Bangalore, India to reach out to the urban poor with a variety of prevention orientated programs, a commitment that necessitated the establishment of a local chiropractic college.
-In Russia, a group of American chiropractors are supporting the sole DC in practice and their efforts have resulted in an opportunity to place DCs in a hospital and to establish a chiropractic college in St. Petersburg.
-In Indonesia, after the 2016 fiasco where all foreign chiropractors had to flee the country due to various violations, subsequent efforts at acquiring legitimacy with the government has also provided an opportunity to start a chiropractic school in Jakarta.
+The Chiropractic Diplomatic Corps continues to see the struggle Pioneer Chiropractors experience to facilitate the development of a chiropractic school in their country.
+In India, we were invited as part of a “WHO Healthy City Initiative” by leaders in Bangalore, India to reach out to the urban poor with a variety of prevention-orientated programs, a commitment that necessitated the establishment of a local chiropractic college.
+In Russia, a group of American chiropractors established a chiropractic clinic after some efforts that resulted in an opportunity to place DCs in a hospital and an invitation to establish a chiropractic college in St. Petersburg.
+In Indonesia, after the 2016 fiasco where all foreign chiropractors had to flee the country due to various violations, subsequent efforts at acquiring legitimacy with the government have also provided an opportunity to start a chiropractic school in Jakarta.
 In the Philippines, years of discussions with local universities may finally be coming to a headway.

 The Chiropractic Diplomatic Corps has been studying this aspect of professional development for years.
 Here is an article written a few years ago that looks at chiropractic education Internationally: “Globalizing Chiropractic Schools” (.pdf)